hashicorp/consul/plugin/etcd/README.md

 ## Name

-*etcd* - enables reading zone data from an etcd instance.
+*etcd* - enables reading zone data from an etcd version 3 instance.

 ## Description

-The data in etcd has to be encoded as a [message](https://github.com/skynetservices/skydns/blob/2fcff74cdc9f9a7dd64189a447ef27ac354b725f/msg/service.go#L26) like [SkyDNS](https://github.com/skynetservices/skydns).
+The data in etcd instance has to be encoded as a [message](https://github.com/skynetservices/skydns/blob/2fcff74cdc9f9a7dd64189a447ef27ac354b725f/msg/service.go#L26) like [SkyDNS](https://github.com/skynetservices/skydns).
 It should also work just like SkyDNS.